bradmontgomery/tn_lottery/README.md

 ## Scraper

-Run `python tn_lottery/scraper.py`.
-This script scrapes the TN Lottery website for recent winners and calculates statistics on the most commonly won games, amounts, and the best-paying games on average.
+The scraper collects winner data from the TN Lottery website and Powerball.com, stores it in a SQLite database, and calculates statistics on the most commonly won games, amounts, and the best-paying games on average.